Jesus Trail: Biblical background

-The biblical reference for the Jesus Trail is based on a verse from the New Testament Gospel of Matthew wherein at the start of Jesus' public ministry he is described as moving from his home-town of Nazareth, located in the hills of the Galilee, down to Capernaum which was a lakeside fishing village on the Sea of Galilee, where Jesus is described as gathering his first disciples.
-The account is also related in the two other synoptic gospels of Mark and Luke.
-The reference in the Gospel of Matthew reads: "Leaving Nazareth, he went and lived in Capernaum which was by the lake."
+The biblical reference for the Jesus Trail is based on a verse from the New Testament Gospel of Matthew where Jesus is described as moving from his hometown of Nazareth, located in the hills of the Galilee, down to Capernaum - which was a lakeside fishing village on the Sea of Galilee.
+It is here that Jesus is described as gathering his first disciples, as he begins his ministry.
+The reference from Matthew reads: "Leaving Nazareth, he went and lived in Capernaum, which was by the lake."
 (Matthew 4:13).
+This account is also related in the two other synoptic gospels of Mark and Luke.

 According to the Gospels, Capernaum became the home base for Jesus' ministry: "And getting into a boat he crossed over and came to his own city [referring to Capernaum]."
 (Matthew 9:1); also: "And when he returned to Capernaum after some days, it was reported that he was at home."
 (Mark 2:1).